This post may contain affiliate links. Please read my affiliate policy for more information.

 What’s so absofuckinglutely amazing about you is you’re surviving a loss most people can’t even begin to imagine.
 Oh, they think they can imagine.
 I mean, you probably thought you can imagine what it would be like to lose a spouse before you actually lost your spouse.
 But we widows know better.
 Whatever people imagine, we know it’s about a gazillion times worse.

 So, get ready to feel the love, ladies.
-The reasons why widows are amazing:
+Read on for the reasons why widows are amazing:

 Notice I didn’t say move forward.
 I said PUSH forward because every day feels like you’re moving an Indiana Jones sized boulder just to get out of bed and make it out the door.
 But you keep pushing and you keep moving and eventually, you roll the boulder right out of the damn way.